What is a PDMP (Prescription Drug Monitoring Program)?

 Who has access to PDMPs?

-How does PDMP relate to the Merit Based Incentive Payment System (MIPS) of the Quality Payment Program?
+How do the PDMPs relate to the Merit-based Incentive Payment System (MIPS) of the Quality Payment Program (QPP)?

 Why the interest in PDMPs?